Gas leak causes utility shutdown in Colusa

 “To stop the leak, PG&E crews dug down a safe distance away to expose the gas line and squeeze it, shutting off the gas and stopping the leak at 12:15 p.m.,” said Moreno.

-Six customers lost gas service for a couple of hours due to the incident, said Moreno.
+Six customers lost gas service for a couple of hours due to the incident, and Moreno.

 “For each of the six customers, a gas service rep (GSR) needs to purge the gas line that runs from the alley and into their homes to ensure there is no air, then relight any pilot lights,” said Moreno.
 “The customer needs to be able to let the GSR into the home or building so they can do this work.
 The GSR was on site ready to relight pilot lights once the break was repaired.”